 No caster/Camber adjustment

 Following months of testing and regulation writing the class had a test race meeting at Tattershall at the RetroRacer season finale.
 After all, racing is the best form of testing and we wished to check the rules.
 A few tweaks after that meeting and the class was finally (re-)born.

 For the 2017 season RetroRacer agreed to run the class within their friendly paddock of retro karts dating from the 1960's right up to 1999.
 A successful first year saw some of the largest grids in the RetroRacer paddock and some very competitive racing with 2018 looking to be even bigger.

 The rule book has been developed to try and allow an easy, but fair entry into this sport that we all love.
 Relative ease of availability of parts and spares.
 Along with relaxation of certain rules help keep the cost relatively low with people getting on the grid competitively for £500.

-2020 sees 100UK run more independantly and within IKR events across the country to create a fair, fun and balanced calendar
+2020 sees 100UK run more independantly and within IKR events across the country to create a fair, fun, cost affective and balanced calendar